-Pools & Hot tubs
+Pools & Hot Tubs

-Home owners will be requested to not drain any pools into the sanitary sewer system or overload any area storm drainage.
+Homeowners will be requested not to drain any pools into the sanitary sewer system or overload any area storm drainage.
+Drain any pools slowly.
 Note that water containing any type of disinfection - salt water or chlorine - cannot be drained into a creek.

-Homeowners need to contact their water system prior to refilling pools as it may require scheduling to ensure the water system is able to handle the increased use.
+Homeowners on community water systems need to contact their purveyor prior to refilling pools as it will require scheduling to ensure the water system is able to handle the increased use.